What does fact checked mean?

 Toenails, like all the other nails of the body, are made up of a tough protein called keratin and apart from adding to the aesthetics of an individual, healthy toenails also indicate the overall health of the person.
 Abnormalities of toenails include changes in the color, shape, textures or thickness and may occur due to injury, infections and underlying conditions such as kidney disease, liver disease and thyroidism.
 Certain vitamins and natural supplements may help maintain healthy nails.

 Vitamin E is a fat-soluble antioxidant found in foods such as wheat germ, corn, olives and nuts.
 It can neutralize free radicals that are formed as a result of various metabolic processes in the body.
-According to LifeExtension, several studies have shown that vitamin E can be used to treat yellow nail syndrome, which is characterized by marked thickening and yellow to yellow-green discoloration of the nails, including toenails, and is often associated with heart or lung disease.

 Apart from dietary sources, vitamin E can also be obtained from synthetic supplements that can be purchased over-the-counter.
 However, it's important to talk to a doctor before taking these supplements as chronic overuse can increase the chances of death.